Card scheduling

 Recall uses the open-source Free Spaced Repetition Scheduler (FSRS) version 4.5 to schedule cards in the review phase.

-This is the maximum number of new cards added to the reviews each day.
-However, less cards are added if you already have many cards to review, such as:
+This is the maximum number of card variants added to the reviews each day.
+Fewer reviews are scheduled if you already have many reviews due, such as:

-Total number of due cards of the day < Daily new cards * 3.5
+Total number of due reviews of the day < Daily new reviews * 4

 Target retention